-- 4.2 If you paid any fees or a deposit when you accepted an offer, and you withdraw within 14 days of accepting the offer from us, we will refund those fees or that deposit in full.
+- 4.2 If you paid a deposit when you accepted an offer, and you withdraw within 14 days of accepting the offer from us, we will refund that deposit in full.
 If you wish to claim a refund, you must complete a refund claim form.
-If you are entitled to a refund, we must pay it to you within 14 days of you withdrawing. - If you want to postpone your start at BU, you must contact us as soon as possible using the details at the top of your offer letter.
-You may be able to defer entry until the following academic year or the next intake for your course, but this may not always be possible.
-See the Attendance Monitoring and Withdrawal: Procedure (www.bournemouth.ac.uk/important-information, under Conduct and Welfare).
+If you are entitled to a refund, we must pay it to you within 14 days of you withdrawing. - 4.3 If you want to postpone your start at BU, you must contact us as soon as possible by emailing futurestudents@bournemouth.ac.uk.
 If you want to defer for more than one intake we may ask you to re-apply, and if you have paid a deposit we will not refund it unless you cancel within 14 days of accepting the offer.
 See paragraph 24.4 for more information about refunds if you postpone your start.